The A.G.E.N.T.I.C. Methodology

 The methodology addresses the complete AI visibility challenge rather than isolated tactics.
 Brands that implement individual phases without foundational work achieve limited results.
 Those that follow the sequential framework build compounding advantages where each phase strengthens subsequent optimizations.

 The framework recognizes that AI platforms make citation decisions through layered evaluation.
-First, systems must recognize your brand exists through entity architecture.
-Then they must extract information cleanly from structured content.
-Next they need transaction capabilities to complete recommendations.
-Finally, continuous measurement ensures sustained visibility as platforms evolve.
+First, systems must recognize your brand exists through the Audit (Phase 1) and Graph (Phase 2) foundations.
+Then they must extract information cleanly from Equip (Phase 3) content and connect to Network (Phase 4) transaction layers.
+Finally, external corroboration via Influence (Phase 6) and optimization via Convert (Phase 7) ensure that discovery translates into revenue.

 The Role of Tracking Throughout Implementation

-When implementing Graph, Equip, or Network phases, concurrent tracking provides essential feedback loops.
+When implementing earlier phases, concurrent tracking provides essential feedback loops.
 You cannot know whether entity architecture improvements increase citation accuracy without measuring before and after.
 Content restructuring requires baseline citation rates to evaluate which formats AI platforms prefer.
 Commerce integration success depends on tracking whether AI agents actually recommend and transact with your products.

 This dual role makes Track both a phase and an ongoing discipline.
 The methodology sequences Track as Phase 5 because comprehensive measurement infrastructure requires foundations from earlier phases to function fully.
 However, brands should implement basic tracking from the start of any optimization work to ensure data-driven decision making throughout the process.